emmakoehmstedt/healthy-games-for-healthy-people-and-healthy-planet/docs/software-development-architecture.md

   - Supabase is an open-source platform that utilizes the amazing strength of a PostgreSQL database for modern web applications.
 - Database: PostgreSQL
   - PostgreSQL is a very popular open-source relational database management system.
-- Third-Party APIs: REST, Elastic Search
+- Third-Party APIs: REST, Elastic Search<br>
 ![Three different sections in a top down format where each leads to the next.
 First section is "User Interfaces" which is comprised of the web browser like Edge and Chrome.
 The second section is "Front-end" that is made up of React.js and NEXT.js.
 The last section is the "Back-end" or the Data Sources.
 THis is made up of Supabase where the data tables are stored.](software-development-architecture-image.png)

 # Architectural Patterns